WRC (video game series): WRC 9 (2020)

 WRC 9 was released on PlayStation 4, Xbox One and PC on 3 September 2020.
 PlayStation 5 and Xbox Series X and Series S were launched on 12 November 2020, with the Nintendo Switch version available on 11 March 2021.
 It was developed by Paris-based Kylotonn and published by Bigben Interactive.
 WRC 9 is the official video game of the 2020 World Rally Championship season, featuring cars and rallies from the 2020 season.

 WRC 10 (2021)

 WRC 10 was released on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and PC on 2 September 2021.
 It was developed by Paris-based Kylotonn and published by Nacon.
 WRC 10 is the official video game of the 2021 World Rally Championship season, featuring cars and rallies from the 2021 season.

 WRC Generations (2022)

 WRC Generations was released on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and PC on 3 November 2022.
-It was developed by Paris-based Kylotonn and published by Nacon.
+It was the last WRC game developed by Paris-based Kylotonn and published by Nacon.
 WRC Generations is the official video game of the 2022 World Rally Championship season, featuring cars and rallies from the 2022 season.

+EA Sports WRC (2023)

+Codemasters regained the WRC license in 2020 (which in turn being acquired by Electronic Arts in 2021); following this, it was rumored in 2022 that work on Dirt games had been suspended.
+On 1 September 2023, EA Sports confirmed that the next game will titled EA Sports WRC, with a full reveal taking place on 5 September.
+The game was released on 3 November 2023.